“Doctor, I’m 30 years old and when I smile, lines appear that weren’t there before. Is this normal or should I be worried?”

 My specific evaluation protocol

-Finally, I determine real need for intervention:
+Finally, I determine real intervention need:

 My evaluation statistics